skenklok/api-gql-apisync/README.md

 aws configure

 This command will prompt you to enter your AWS access key ID, secret access key, default region, and output format.

 2. Deploy the project using AWS CDK:

-npx cdk deploy
+cdk bootstrap # Only required once per account and region cdk deploy

-After the deployment is complete, you will see the GraphQL API URL and API key in the output.
+After the deployment is complete, you will see the outputs of the stack in your terminal, including the GraphQL API endpoint, API key, and other useful information.

 ### Testing